 During the first year of using CE Ferulic acid, any small amount of damage that I had, including light freckles, all cleared up on my face.
 My skin developed a nice glow and I began to receive comments on how good my skin after just a few months of consistently using it every day.

-Since my skin reacted extremely well to the serum, I made it a staple of my skincare regime and used it every morning.
+Since my skin reacted extremely well to the serum, I made it a staple of my skincare regimen and used it every morning.
 I used it around my eyes as well, even though it was not recommended for that.
 It was only much later in my early 30s that I started to use eye creams.

 After skin products failed, this one seemed to transform my skin within a year, but after that, there didn’t seem to be an additional improvement.